meshtastic/Meshtastic-Apple/README.md

 ## Code Standards

-- Use SwiftUI (Maps are an exception)
+- Use SwiftUI (Maps are the exception)
 - Use Hierarchical icons
 - Use Core Data for persistence
 - Requires SwiftLint - see https://github.com/realm/SwiftLint